n., plural: animals

 Animals have long been a key player in the ecosystem and performing an essential role in the lives of other organisms whether from the same kingdom or not.
-For instance, carbon dioxide that the animals breathe out is essential to plants and other autotrophs as it is a reactant in the early steps of photosynthesis.
+For instance, the carbon dioxide that the animals breathe out is essential to plants and other autotrophs as it is a reactant in the early steps of photosynthesis.

 Animals have also a great impact on the lives of humans.
 Besides as a source of meat, milk, and eggs, animals are also a source of materials (e.g. wool).
 Because of this, some of them have been domesticated.
-Cows, chicken, horses, pigs, sheep, etc. are some of the domesticated animals.
-There are also animals that are made as pets, e.g. dogs, cats, birds, etc. Some of them are even trained to carry out “jobs”, e.g. guard dogs, rodent-hunting cats, homing pigeons.
-Certain animals (e.g. fruit flies, mouse, primates) are made to serve as animal models for scientific research.
+Cows, chickens, horses, pigs, sheep, etc. are some of the domesticated animals.
+There are also animals that are made as pets, e.g. dogs, cats, birds, etc. Some of them are even trained to carry out “jobs”, e.g. guard dogs, rodent-hunting cats, and homing pigeons.
+Certain animals (e.g. fruit flies, mice, primates) are made to serve as animal models for scientific research.